 The current swimming pool and spa laws for all NSW properties (including rental properties), came into force on the 29th of April, 2015.
 Since that day, all rental properties with a swimming pool or spa, must have a valid swimming pool occupation certificate of compliance before they can be rented out.
 It is a condition of signing a Tenancy Agreement, that if a property has a swimming pool, the certificate of compliance has been acquired and a copy is given to the tenant to keep.
-In my view, Property Managers should not even attempt to advertise their property or even attempt to show prospective tenants (with or without accompanying children) through a property with a pool, unless they have made sure to be in possession of a certificate first!
+In my view, Property Managers should not even attempt to advertise a property or even show prospective tenants (with or without accompanying children) through a property with a pool, unless they have made sure to be in possession of a certificate first!

 Tenants MUST be provided by Law with a less than 3 years old certificate of compliance upon signing the residential tenancy agreement.

-- Bathroom spas, that are used as baths and emptied after use are NOT, as is the case for any property that is part of a strata or community scheme of more than TWO lots.
+So which pools come under consideration?
+According to legislation, ALL in ground, above-ground, indoor, portable and every type of pool and spa, that is capable of being filled to a depth of 300mm or more, come under consideration.
+Bathroom spas, that are used as baths and emptied after use are NOT, as is the case for any property that is part of a strata or community scheme of more than TWO lots.

 The latter is because responsibilities for pools and spas in Strata and Community Title Schemes rests jointly with all unit owners.
 It is therefore the owners corporation’s (or ‘body corporate’) responsibility to ensure that there is a valid certificate of compliance or occupation certificate for all such pools.
 The same applies in community title schemes, where responsibility rests with the community association.